msychalice/leetcode/README.md

         can not reorganize the input string, break
 ```

 ## 909. Snakes and Ladders
 Do not use DFS to calculate the steps needed to reach the destination grid for each next grid(+1,+2,+3,+4,+5,+6), this may end up having an infinite loop.
-Use BFS to calculate the distance to the start grid for each next gird until hit the destination.
+Use BFS to calculate the distance to the start grid for each next grid until hit the destination.

 ## 973. K Closest Points to Origin
 Intuitively, we can calculate the distance for all the points (O(n)), sort (O(nlog n)) and get the first K points.
 However, we can optimize the previous procedure by using max heap instead of sorting all the points.
 Since updating an element in max heap is O(log n).
 We can initiate a max heap with the first K points (O(K)) and update the max heap ((n-K)O(log K)).

 ## 994. Rotting Oranges
 Define subtask that checks all the neighbor grids of the given rottedGrids(initial rottedGrids) and recursively call the subtask to check the newly rottedGrids.
 Use a counter to store the current number of fresh oranges.

 ## 1351.
 Count Negative Numbers in a Sorted Matrix
 Use binary search on the first num of all rows.